Frequently Asked Questions

 Can I winterize my unoccupied office/modular unit?

-Make sure the hitch and rear end of the unit is supported.
-This will keep wall covering and siding from cracking and warping.
-It will also help keep the door and window openings plumb.
+Make sure the hitch and rear end of the unit are supported.
+This will prevent the wall covering and siding from cracking and warping and help keep the door and window openings plumb.

 Make sure roof drains are open and free of debris.
-Also, verify that any roof drain piping is stubbed to the exterior of the unit.
+Also, verify that the roof drain piping is stubbed to the unit’s exterior.

 What are some spring maintenance tips for office trailers?